Diego Sánchez (footballer, born 1999)

-Diego Sánchez Richieri (born 30 July 1999) is a Uruguayan footballer who plays as a striker for Albion.
+Diego Sánchez Richieri (born 30 July 1999) is a Uruguayan footballer who plays as a striker for Chilean club Deportes Temuco.

 Club career

 Born in Montevideo, Uruguay, Sánchez was trained and started his career with Defensor Sporting in 2019 and 2020.
 The next year, he switched to Juventud Las Piedras on 28 January 2020.

 The next seasons, Sánchez played for Colón FC, Central Español, Sud América and Uruguay Montevideo in his homeland.

 In the second half of 2024, Sánchez moved abroad and joined Chilean club Deportes Temuco on a deal until the end of the year.

 Back to Uruguay, Sánchez joined Albion on 21 January 2025.

+In July 2026, Sánchez rejoined Chilean club Deportes Temuco from Progreso on a deal for a year.